 i have few issues with the idea of optimizing anything and everything, but many issues with the concept of over-optimizing.

-sure, i want to optimize all facets of my life: work, relationships with family and friends, my workouts, my coffees (pour over) and the list goes on and on…
+sure, i want the best out of all areas of my life: work, relationships with family and friends, my workouts, my coffees (pour over) and the list goes on and on…

-i want to be sure i do so in a way that is natural or organic. i don’t want to spend time getting angry at moments when the optimization wasn’t so optimal.
+i want to be sure i do so in a way that is natural or organic. i don’t want to spend time getting angry at moments when the optimization wasn’t the most optimal.

 i don’t want to lose focus on the natural beauty of hiccups, setbacks, hold-ups, disappointments or delays.